isomerpages/govtech-corp/media/technews/_posts/2021-12-03-post-Travel in the time of COVID – tech is making your overseas trip less painful than you think.md

 instead of touching the screen.</p>
 <p>As for immigration clearance, facial and iris recognition is replacing
 fingerprint scanning as the primary biometric identifier at Changi Airport.
-Be sure to check if your&nbsp;<a href="https://www.straitstimes.com/singapore/transport/covid-19-eye-and-face-scans-part-of-touch-free-travel-at-changi-airport" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">facial and iris biometric information</a>&nbsp;has
-been enrolled with the Immigration and Checkpoints Authority!</p>
+Be sure to check if your&nbsp;facial and iris biometric information&nbsp;has been enrolled with the Immigration and Checkpoints Authority!</p>
 <h3>Mobile app for in-flight entertainment and reading</h3>
 <p>A big part of the pleasure of flying is no doubt the in-flight entertainment